-ProMis will not only focus on finding a cure for advanced prostate cancer, it will also to train the next generation of prostate cancer researchers.
-ProMis will creat an innovative, visionary and world-class training environment to develop junior investigators and mid-career researchers, both non-clinical and clinical, within the research program.
+ProMis will not only focus on finding a cure for advanced prostate cancer, it will also train the next generation of prostate cancer researchers.
+ProMIs will create an innovative, visionary and world-class training environment to develop junior investigators and mid-career researchers, both non-clinical and clinical, within the research program.
 The ProMis Team Leaders have extensive experience and knowledge of developing interdisciplinary training and mentorship schemes, gained from leading and participating in large, prestigious training networks.

 The Training Scheme involves the active participation of each centre via workshops, exchange visits and mentorships, thereby strengthening the research network, fostering collaborations and furthering the long-term sustainability and likelihood of successful outcomes.

 The key feature of the Training Scheme will be:

 - Annual training workshops designed specifically for early career and mid-career researchers and PhD students